spiceai/quickstarts/ftp/README.md

 # FTP/SFTP Data Connector

+The instructions below require access to an FTP/SFTP server.
+An end-to-end sample configuration with a test FTP server, available via a Docker container, can be found at [FTP/SFTP Data Connector Sample](https://github.com/spiceai/samples/tree/trunk/ftp).

 Follow these steps to get started with FTP/SFTP as a Data Connector.

 **Step 1** Edit the `spicepod_ftp.yaml` or `spicepod_sftp.yaml` file in this directory, depending on your chosen connection type.
 Replace the parameters in the specified dataset with the connection details for your FTP/SFTP server.
 Define `[local_table_name]` as your preferred name for the federated table, `[remote_host]` as the server's address, and `[remote_path]` as the directory or file you wish to accelerate.
 The file should be named simply as spicepod.yaml.
 Currently, FTP/SFTP supports Parquet and CSV file formats.